ibm-cloud-docs/containers/access-iam-rbac.md

 If you are making your own custom RBAC policies, make sure that you do not edit the existing IBM role bindings that are in the cluster, or create custom role bindings with the same name as the existing IBM bindings.
 Changes that you make to the IBM-provided RBAC role bindings are not retained on updates.

 The `view`, `edit`, `admin`, and `cluster-admin` cluster roles are predefined roles that are automatically created when you assign a user the corresponding {{site.data.keyword.cloud_notm}} IAM service access role.
 To grant other Kubernetes permissions, you can [create custom RBAC permissions](#rbac).
 Custom RBAC roles are in addition to and don't change or override any RBAC roles that you might have assigned with service access roles.
-Note that to create custom RBAC permissions, you must have the IAM **Manager** service access role that gives you the `cluster-admin` Kubernetes RBAC role.
+Note that to create custom RBAC permissions, you must have the IAM **Manager** service access role or the **Administrator** platform role that gives you the `cluster-admin` Kubernetes RBAC role.
 However, the other users don't need an IAM service access role if you manage your own custom Kubernetes RBAC roles.

 ## When do I need to use custom cluster role bindings and role bindings?
 {: #when-do-i-use-custom-rbac}